Dr. Hootan Daneshmand

 C Cup Breasts

 At the Silhouette Plastic Surgery Institute, Dr. Hootan Daneshmand performs breast augmentations on a regular basis, which means he’s well-versed in the needs of his patients.
 We believe that well-informed patients make better decisions when it comes to their cosmetic desires.
 That’s why we’ve included important information in the following sections.
-To learn more, or to schedule an appointment with us, please call 949-359-8397 today.
+To learn more or to schedule an appointment at our Orange County plastic surgery center, please call 949-359-8397 today.

-When it comes to breast augmentation, you have the option of having any size implant you choose.
-For certain women, however, certain implant sizes may not be the best option.
+When it comes to C cup breast augmentation, you have the option of having any size cup breast implants that you want.
+For some women, however, certain implant sizes may not be the best option.
 The consequences of selecting the incorrect implant size will be discussed later on.

-We’re all familiar with the A, B, C, and up bra cup sizes, but implants are measured in cubic centimeters, or cc for short.
-The breasts will typically expand by one or one and a half cup sizes for every 150 to 200 ccs.
-That varies based on your individual dimensions and even the bra maker, but it offers you a ballpark figure.
-During your appointment, you may always try on different sizes with specialist bras to evaluate how the implants appear and feel on your body.
+We’re all familiar with the A, B, C, and up bra cup sizes.
+But implants are measured in cubic centimeters, or cc for short.
+Breasts will generally expand by one or one and a half cup sizes for every 150 to 200 ccs.
+It’s important to note that breast sizes will always vary based on your individual measurements and even the type of bra (push-up bra, sports bra, strapless bra, etc.).
+During your appointment, you may always try on different cup sizes with specialist bras to evaluate how the implants appear and feel on your body.

 With such a wide range of sizes, it’s vital to remember that not every woman’s body shape or breasts can tolerate implants that are higher on the scale.
-The optimal size of implant to achieve the correct fullness, shape, and profile will depend on your body type, including the diameter of your natural breasts and the form and size of your chest wall.
+The optimal size implant will depend on your body type, including your ribcage measurement and bust measurement.

-Larger breast implants may not be suitable for active women, athletes, or women who work in physically demanding occupations.
+Larger implants may not be suitable for slim bodies, athletes, or women who work in physically demanding occupations.
 It’s simple: carrying the extra weight when working, exercising, lifting weights, or participating in sports is more exhausting and potentially harmful.

 How to Size Breast Implants

-There are numerous reasons for this, the most important of which is that bra sizes are not uniform.
-Any woman who has shopped for bras knows that a C cup in one brand may be a CC, a D, or even a B in another.
+There are numerous reasons for this, the most important of which is that bra sizes are not universal across bra brands.
+Most women know that a C cup in one brand may be a B cup or even a D cup in another.